Natsiopoulos/ARDL/README.md

 Overview
 --------

 `ARDL` creates complex autoregressive distributed lag (ARDL) models providing just the order and automatically constructs the underlying unrestricted and restricted error correction model (ECM).
-It also performs the bounds-test for cointegration as described in Pesaran et al. (2001) <doi:10.1002/jae.616> and provides the multipliers and the cointegrating equation.
+It also performs the bounds-test for cointegration as described in [Pesaran et al. (2001)](doi:10.1002/jae.616) and provides the multipliers and the cointegrating equation.

 Why `ARDL`?
 -----------